iamyoukou/fftWater/README.md

 and [Sea of Thieves](https://en.wikipedia.org/wiki/Sea_of_Thieves), contain wide ocean scenes.
 Those oceans move in realtime and have realistic appearance.
-Basically, they are created using the well-known method proposed by [Tessendorf, 2001].
+Basically, they are created using the well-known method proposed by [1].

-Tessendorf states that the height of wind-waves in the open ocean can be decomposed into a sum of sine and cosine waves.
+The paper states that the height of wind-waves in the open ocean can be decomposed into a sum of sine and cosine waves.
 Given a set of frequencies and sampling points, the height can be calculated using Discrete Fourier Transform (DFT).